glimpse-project/glimpse-training-data/README.md

     --max-camera-distance 2.5 \
     --min-camera-angle 30 \
     --max-camera-angle 0 \
-    --fixed-camera \
-    --fixed-bodies "none" \
-    --fixed-clothes "none" \
     --dest ./renders \
     --name "test-render" \
     .
 ```
-Note: when `--fixed-camera` parameter is set only the min values are used
-to specify the position and orientation of the camera (e.g. `--min-camera-angle`, `--min-camera-distance`, etc.)

 Pre-process images:
 ```